team-return-to-sleep/Secure_Social_App/README.md

 ## Preface

-As many contemporary social media platforms use our user data to curate advertisements and give access to third parties, the demand for private social media arises Sanctuary Chat is a cross platform social media app featuring two-factor authentication and end-to-end encryption, thereby providing users with optimal security and privacy.
+Many messaging and social media apps today are not comfortable for users to use.
+Unsolicited messaging and fear of giving information to third parties are only two reasons for this.
+On top of this, there are many people who struggle to make new lasting personal relationships.
+Our app aims to target both of these audiences and create a space for users to chat with others over mutual interests while ensuring their privacy and safety.

-This is a senior design project, specifically for the class ECS193 A/B at UC Davis.
-Justin Jia, a former student and mentor for the senior design class at UC Davis, was our client who mentored us as we built this application.
+This is a senior design project for ECS193A/B at UC Davis.
+Our client and mentor for this project is Justin Jia, a former student and teaching assistant for this class.

 ## Table of Contents
 - [Overview of the Product](#overview-of-the-product)